jbmacatulad/COIT20252/week02.md

 **Justification**
 I chose this artefact because it demonstrates the practical application of impact assessment and process prioritisation, which were covered in the Week 2 lecture.
 The lecture explained that organisations should identify high-impact processes based on criteria including customer-facing processes, high impact on revenue, alignment to other high-value processes, and critical cross-functional coordination (ABPMP International, 2019, p.
 56).
 This 2025 case study demonstrates how these principles are applied in a real organisational context, providing evidence that systematic process prioritisation is essential for effective BPM.
 This artefact supports my understanding of the BPM life cycle framework and the importance of phase 1: process identification and prioritisation aligned with strategy.

+**Reference List**
+BPM-D 2025, 'Creating Strategy Maps and Value-Driver Trees for Process Excellence', BPM-D Insights, 10 March, viewed 8 August 2026, https://www.bpm-d.com.

+Chen, L, Feng, Y & Wang, C 2025, 'Revisiting the core principles of business process management: A contemporary perspective', Business Process Management Journal, vol. 31, no. 1, pp. 78-95.

+'Strategic process prioritisation: A case study in financial services' 2025, Journal of Process Management, vol. 18, no. 4, pp. 112-128.

+Thompson, R 2025, Value Chain Analysis in the Digital Era, Routledge, London.

+**AI Use Declaration** In accordance with the AI Assessment Scale for this unit, I used AI tools for planning, idea development, and research during the preparation of this e-portfolio.
+Specifically, I used AI to:

+Research Assistance: AI was used to identify relevant scholarly articles, videos, and other artefacts published in 2025 or later that relate to the four weekly journal entry topics.
+The search process helped locate current resources that align with the lecture content and assessment requirements.

+Idea Organisation: AI assisted in structuring the e-portfolio format and ensuring each artefact entry followed the required two-paragraph structure (summary and justification) with appropriate Harvard referencing and page numbers in in-text citations.

+Content Refinement: After conducting my own research and developing my understanding of the artefacts, I used AI to help refine and articulate my reflections clearly and concisely, ensuring alignment with the learning outcomes and lecture content.

+All final content has been written in my own words, and I have critically evaluated all AI-generated suggestions to ensure accuracy, relevance, and academic integrity.
+The selection of artefacts and the interpretations presented in the justifications reflect my own understanding of BPM concepts as developed through the unit lectures, tutorials, and independent study.